AdobeDocs/experience-platform.en/help/hygiene/ui/record-delete.md

 >[!IMPORTANT]
 >
 >There are different limits for the total number of deletion requests that can be submitted each month.
-These limits are based on your licence agreement.
-Organizations that have purchased **Adobe Healthcare Shield** or **Adobe Privacy & Security Shield** can submit up to 600K requests each month.
-Organizations for all editions of Customer Data Platform and Adobe Journey Optimizer can submit up to 100k requests each month.
+These limits are based on your license agreement.
+Organizations that have purchased **Adobe Healthcare Shield** or **Adobe Privacy & Security Shield** can submit up to 600 thousand requests each month.
+Organizations for all editions of Customer Data Platform and Adobe Journey Optimizer can submit up to 100 thousand requests each month.

 ![The request setting's [!UICONTROL Name] and [!UICONTROL Description] fields with [!UICONTROL Submit] highlighted.](../images/ui/record-delete/submit.png)

 A [!UICONTROL Confirm request] dialog appears to indicate that the identities cannot be recovered once deleted.
-You must confirm the list of identities whose data you want to delete.
-Select **[!UICONTROL Submit]** to confirm your selection.
+Select **[!UICONTROL Submit]** to confirm the list of identities whose data you want to delete.

 ![The [!UICONTROL Confirm request] dialog.](../images/ui/record-delete/confirm-request.png)